marabesi/marabesi.com/_posts/2020-11-14-my-setup-for-web-development-2020.md

 ### Phpstorm

-PHPstorm is my preferred IDE to edit PHP files or to perform refactorings.
+PHPstorm is my preferred IDE to edit PHP files or to do refactoring.
 I tried to keep all my use cases in PHP on vscode code but the intelisense and experience that PHPStorm has for PHP is better.